 Have breakfast in one of the surrounding cafes and take in the stunning views.
 You can go inside the French and German Church and get a glimpse of Berlin’s history.

 2) From the Gendarmenmarkt follow the signs to Franzoesische Strasse and visit the beautiful French Department store “Galeries Lafayette.”
 It is only a short stroll away (5 minutes walk) The architecture is stunning.
 It’s worth to visit, and maybe you fancy a bit of shopping at the same time.
 You can also try some French delicacies and pretend you are in France. 🙂

 3) From the Galeries Lafayette, it’s another 12 minutes walk to the famous Checkpoint Charlie.
 Follow the signs along Friedrichstrasse.
 Some signs will lead you to places of interest everywhere.
 It’s helpful, tourist-friendly and makes it easy to navigate your way through Berlin.

-A visit to Checkpoint Charlie is an eye opener and shows you where Berlin was once divided into East and West Berlin.
-I grew up an in East Germany and remember when the Berlin Wall came down.
-It was life changing for everyone growing up in the GDR.
+A visit to Checkpoint Charlie is an eye-opener and shows you where Berlin was once divided into East and West Berlin.
+I grew up in East Germany and remember when the Berlin Wall came down.
+It was life-changing for everyone growing up in the GDR.

 4) From Checkpoint Charlie, why not catch one of the famous Doppeldecker Bus M29 and go for a twenty minutes bus ride to the Kaiser Wilhelm Memorial Church situated at the Breitscheidplatz.
 From there it is only a short walk to the Berlin Zoo.